 - Pictures and videos of the unit’s inventory

-Basically, gather whatever you feel can help your case.
-It will also help to observe a few cases in the court for you to have a feel as to how one goes.
+Gather whatever you feel can help your case.
+It will also help to observe a few cases in the court to have a feel as to how one goes.
 This can help you prepare.

 - If all else fails, sue him in small claims court.

 It’s a generally inexpensive process considering the amount you’d like returned to you.
 In most cases, the filing fee is $50 maximum.
-You don’t even have to pay for a lawyer because it’s not needed, and is sometimes not allowed.
-You can check out the website of the state court for everything you need to know.
+You don’t even have to pay for a lawyer because it’s unnecessary and is sometimes not allowed.
+You can check out the state court website for everything you need to know.

 Practice in advance on how you’re going to present your case.
 Be brief and concise and let the evidence do most of the talking.
-You’ll have around 15 minutes to make your case so make every minute count.
-If you do, you’ll have a favorable ruling right then and there.
+You’ll have around 15 minutes to make your case, so make every minute count.
+You’ll have a favorable ruling right then and there if you do.
 If not, you can file for an appeal.